siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/iis-configuration/usage.md

 * 2 Windows computers that are running IIS and Microsoft Web Deploy.
 * A preconfigured, working application installed on one computer.
-* IBM UrbanCode Deploy agents that are installed and running on both computers and connected to an IBM UrbanCode Deploy server.
+* IBM DevOps Deploy agents that are installed and running on both computers and connected to an IBM DevOps Deploy server.
-* The IISConfigure plug-in running on the IBM UrbanCode Deploy server.
-For more information, see [Installing plug-ins in UrbanCode products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins).
+* The IISConfigure plug-in running on the IBM DevOps Deploy server.
+For more information, see [Installing plug-ins in DevOps products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins).

 ### Procedure

 ### Create a resource tree topology

-Create a top-level group in the resource tree in IBM UrbanCode Deploy.
+Create a top-level group in the resource tree in IBM DevOps Deploy.
 The top-level group is the backbone of the resources that represent the IIS environment.
 In the following example screen capture, the top-level group is called `IIS-Test`.

 Add the agent that is running on the computer where the preconfigured working application is installed (the computer to discover the configuration from).
 Hover your mouse over the new top-level group, and then select **Actions > Add Agent**.